nsweeting/activehook/README.md

 - A server for the purpose of sending webhooks.
 With support for retry attempts.
 - A client-side mixin module for the purpose of recieving and validating webhooks.
-- A piece of Rack middleware for the purpose of performing validation.
+- A piece of Rack middleware for providing server-side validation.

 ## Installation